godotengine/godot-docs/tutorials/2d/cutout_animation.rst

 rigs after all.
 Come back next year, maybe for 3.0.. no wait.
 Just Kidding!
 It works just fine.

 But how can this problem be solved?
-We want the whole to appear behind the hip and the torso.
+We want the left arm to appear behind the hip and the torso.
 For this, we can move the nodes behind the hip (note that you can bypass this by setting the Node2D Z property, but then you won't learn about all this!):